Kirbyasdf/react-boilerplate/README.md

 # react-boilerplate

-Only thing personlized is the styling to remove => npm uninstall tachyons && remove line 4 of /src/index.js

 preinstalled with router/tachyons/env*

+To uninstall tachyons "npm uninstall tachyons" && remove line 4 of /src/index.js

 *env added on git, will not be reuploaded as .gitignore has been instructed to ignore it.